×

 Are healthcare and health insurance expensive in Ecuador?

 "I have chosen to keep both my US Medicare supplemental and also IESS public insurance here in Ecuador.
 As you may know the local healthcare here has been experiencing EXTREME financial difficulties so I haven't been so quick to drop my Medicare in the US.
 I am three years out of cancer and just don't want to take a chance yet in depending on soley on IESS.
 I've unfortunately watched it fail horribly for some friends.
 At least with both, I know that I can always return to the US if I need advanced healthcare.
 If you do plan on dropping it, it's one of those things that needs to be done from the US so something to keep in mind.
 For me the price is worth the piece of mind to keep both and it's honestly about the same price of getting private insurance here.
 I pay $170 supplemental in US and $78 here for IESS.
 Private insurance because of my pre-exisiting here was quoted at $350.
 Hope that helps!
-Just my experience," said one foreigner in Malacatos.
+Just my experience," said one member in Malacatos.

 "I relocated to Ecuador April 2022.
 On May 2nd 2022 I woke up with slight left hand arm pain.
 As the day progresses I became nauseated and dizzy.
 On the 3rd of May I had a buddy take me to a local clinic.
 They were impressive and within an hour diagnosed me with onset of heart issue and suggested I see cardiologist.
 Being as I was here only 3 weeks in Ecuador I personally decided to return to Houston Texas immediately and flew back.
 On the 4th of May I was admitted to Memorial Herman Hospital Woodlands Texas.
 I received a Quintuple Bypass (CABG) Graft the following day.
 I recuperated 7 weeks and returned to Ecuador.
 I fly back to Houston every 6 months and see my Cardiologist for exams and stress test.
 I've talked to expats who've had good results from Cardiologist in Ecuador and one even had a double bypass surgery in private hospital and is quite happy.
 I personally carry no private insurance.
 I'm okay with their health personal they diagnosed my health issues very impressively.
 Would I go through major health surgery in Ecuador.
 No. Not unless it was life threatening.
-But that's just me. ," said one digital nomad in Ecuador.
+But that's just me. ," explained one expat in Ecuador.

 View More Answers